neutrinojs/neutrino/docs/upgrading-neutrino.md

 }
 ```

-- The Web preset has renamed its styling loader from `css` to `style`:
+- The Web preset has renamed its styling rule from `css` to `style`:

 ```js
 // v4 API for Web preset